Andrew Holt, BSc(Hons), MPhil(Cantab), PhD(Cantab)

-Neurodiverse Scottish pharmacologist, enzymologist; settler on Treaty 6 territory; AASUA union representative for the Faculty of Medicine and Dentistry; advocate for collegial governance and academic freedom; votes for political parties that value education, healthcare and social programs and support society's most vulnerable.
+Neurodiverse Scottish pharmacologist, enzymologist.
+Settler on Treaty 6 territory.
+Advocate for collegial governance and academic freedom.
+Socialist; votes for political parties that value education, healthcare and social programs and support society's most vulnerable.
 Married with two grown-up sons.
-Licensed football (soccer) coach (retired) and player (should retire) and lifelong supporter of Dundee United F.C.
+Licensed football (soccer) coach (retired), player (should retire) and lifelong supporter of Dundee United F.C.
 Road cyclist.
 Woodworker.
 Wine snob.
 Likes dogs, birds, IPA.
 Dislikes rudeness, ignorance, selfishness and dishonesty.

 Pharmacology of enzymes, particularly flavin-containing monoamine oxidases and copper-containing primary amine oxidases.
 Use of steady-state and transient state (stopped-flow) kinetic approaches and ligand binding techniques to understand mechanisms of catalytic interactions between ligands and enzymes.

 Novel approaches to the teaching of pharmacokinetics and pharmacodynamics.

 We are available for collaboration with researchers who require expertise in enzyme kinetic analyses.

 HOLT, A. (2018) On the practical aspects of characterising monoamine oxidase inhibition in vitro.
 J. Neural Transm., 125, 1685-1705.

 ZUNA, I. & HOLT, A. (2017) ADAM, a hands-on patient simulator for teaching principles of drug disposition and compartmental pharmacokinetics.
 Br.
 J. Clin.
 Pharmacol., 83, 2426-2449.